wpdas/horizon-youtube-mp3/README.md

 - Convert video from youtube in mp3 files (128 kBit/s) in realtime;
 - Pipe stream of converted bytes;
 - Crop time (start and end time);
-- When used to download on server, it supports downloading the same audio without overwriting another (if 2 or more people are downloading the same audio).

 With [npm](https://www.npmjs.com/) do: